 When well maintained, often cleaned, and used properly, range hoods are expected to last an average of 13 years.

-That being said, this number can vary greatly if you use the appliance for several hours every day.
+However, this number can vary greatly if you use the appliance for several hours daily.

 What About Over-The-Range-Microwaves?

-Again, this greatly depends on how you use and maintain it, but under normal circumstances, you should have a trusty decade-old appliance before needing a replacement.
+Although it greatly depends on how you use and maintain it.
+But under normal circumstances, you should have a trusty decade-old appliance before needing a replacement.